 This task describes how to define service level agreements (SLAs).

-You can define service level agreements (SLAs) which measure scenario goals over time intervals, or over a whole scenario run.
-For details, see Service Level Agreements Overview.
+You can define SLAs in Controller or Analysis.
+The SLAs can measure scenario goals over time intervals, or over a whole scenario run.
+For details, see Service level agreements overview.

 Run through the SLA wizard

 In the Service Level Agreement pane, click New to open the Service Level Agreement wizard.
 For user interface details, see Service Level Agreement wizard.

 If you are defining an SLA for Transaction Response Time (Percentile, Average, or APDEX), select the transactions to include in your goal.